All Products

 kubectl apply -f inference-gateway.yaml

-Step 4: Verify the routing rules
+Step 4: Verify the routing rule

 echo '{"max_tokens":24,"messages":[{"content":"Hi, here'\''s some system prompt: hi hi hi hi hi hi hi hi hi hi.For user 3, here are some other context: hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi.I would like to test your intelligence. for this purpose I would like you to play zork. you can interact with the game by typing in commands.
 I will forward these commands to the game and type in any response. are you ready?","role":"user"}],"model":"/model/qwen","stream":true,"stream_options":{"include_usage":true},"temperature":0}' > round1.txt

 echo '{"max_tokens":3,"messages":[{"content":"Hi, here'\''s some system prompt: hi hi hi hi hi hi hi hi hi hi.For user 3, here are some other context: hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi hi.I would like to test your intelligence. for this purpose I would like you to play zork. you can interact with the game by typing in commands.
 I will forward these commands to the game and type in any response. are you ready?","role":"user"},{"content":"Hi there!
-It looks like you're setting up a fun test.
-I'm ready to play Zork!
+It looks like you'\''re setting up a fun test.
+I'\''m ready to play Zork!
 You can","role":"assistant"},{"content":"% zork\nWelcome to Dungeon.
 This version created 11-MAR-91.\nYou are in an open field west of a big white house with a boarded\nfront door.\nThere is a small mailbox here.\n>","role":"user"},{"content":"Great!","role":"assistant"},{"content":"Opening the mailbox reveals:\n A leaflet.\n>","role":"user"}],"model":"/model/qwen","stream":true,"stream_options":{"include_usage":true},"temperature":0}' > round2.txt

-2. Retrieve the public IP address of the gateway.
+2. Get the gateway's public IP address.

 export GATEWAY_IP=$(kubectl get gateway/qwen-inference-gateway -o jsonpath='{.status.addresses[0].value}')